architech-boards/embedded-vision-st/source/develop.rst

 4. Launch the installation file and follow all the default options.

 5. Download the ST System Workbench from its website `openstm32 <http://www.openstm32.org/Downloading+the+System+Workbench+for+STM32+installer>`_.
 There are two versions, 32-bit or 64-bit.
-It depends what kind of version your windows it is.
-If you don't know it just go in **Control Panel -> System** to check the version.
+It depends what kind of version your windows is.
+If you don't know, just go in **Control Panel -> System** to check the version.

 .. note::

-  In order to get the software it is necessary have an account onopenstm32 website.
+  In order to get the software it is necessary have an account on the openstm32 website.
 You can do it from `here <http://www.openstm32.org/tiki-register.php>`.

 .. image:: _static/dowload_st_sdk.jpg